 Poor Salesforce Data?
 5 Ways AI Can Help

-I speak to sales leaders every day, and one thing that really surprises me is how frustrated they are with the quality of their data in Salesforce.
+At Cien we speak to sales leaders every day, and most tell us how frustrated they are with the quality of their data in Salesforce.
 After all, decisions are only as good as the data on which they’re made.

 Sure, even when they think they do, no company I know has absolutely perfect CRM data.
 But poor CRM data prevents sales operations teams from identifying improvement opportunities or the finance department provide accurate forecasts.